A brief history

 “The Little Dog Waltz, Chopin

-To wit: When various breeds of dogs were genetically tested, one discovery was that many breeds of Spitz dogs belonged directly to a group considered to be the closest relatives of wolves and are assumed to be the oldest known type of dog.
+Worth noting: When various dog breeds underwent genetic testing, one discovery was that many Spitz dog breeds belonged directly to a group considered to be the closest relatives of wolves and are believed to be the oldest known type of dog.